keenlabs/capillary/README.md

 * Includes a JAR for Foursquare's port of Twitter's Zookeeper library because it's small and awesome
 * Uses Scala 2.10.4 because Kafka (at the time of this writing) doesn't have 2.11 artifacts and explodes
+* Doesn't use watches, so updates every time you refresh the page

 # Structure